TReV-89/electricity_peak_demand_forecasting/README.md

 # Electricity Peak Demand Forecasting

-A time series forecasting project that predicts electricity peak demand using the Holt-Winters exponential smoothing method.
+A time series forecasting project that predicts electricity peak demand using the Holt-Winters exponential smoothing and SARIMAX methods.

 ## Overview